 For creating 2D masks for compositing or video editing.

-For calculation camera motion and stabilizing video footage.
+For calculating camera motion and stabilizing video footage.

 For sequencing together media into one video.